-The ServerGuide CD provides state-of-the-art programs to detect the server model and hardware options that are installed, configure the server hardware, provide device drivers, and help install your network operating system (NOS).
+The ServerGuide Setup and Installation CD provides state-of-the-art programs to detect the server model and hardware options that are installed, configure the server hardware, provide device drivers, and helps you install your operating system.
+For information about the supported operating-system versions, see the label on the CD.